HMS Prince of Wales (R09): Aircraft

 The two ships of the Queen Elizabeth class are each expected to be capable of carrying forty aircraft, a maximum of 36 Lockheed Martin F-35B Lightning II stealth multirole fighters and four AgustaWestland Merlin helicopters.
 The 2010 SDSR anticipated the routine deployment of twelve F-35Bs, but a typical warload will be 24 F-35Bs and some helicopters.
 These could be a Maritime Force Protection package of nine anti-submarine Merlin HM2 and five Merlin Crowsnest for airborne early warning; alternatively a "littoral manoeuvre" package could potentially include a mix of Royal Navy Commando Helicopter Force Merlin HC4, AgustaWestland Wildcat AH1, RAF Boeing Chinook transports, and Army Air Corps AgustaWestland Apache AH.1 attack helicopters.
 In 2022, it was reported that initially five Merlins will be equipped with Crowsnest, and that three of these will normally be assigned to the "high readiness" aircraft carrier.
 As of September 2013 six landing spots are planned, but the deck could be marked out for the operation of ten medium helicopters at once, allowing the lift of a company of 250 troops.
 The hangars are designed for CH-47 Chinook operations without blade folding and for the Bell Boeing V-22 Osprey tiltrotor, whilst the aircraft lifts can accommodate two Chinooks with unfolded blades.

 Passenger/crew transfer boats

-The two ships of the Queen Elizabeth class will each carry four PTBs made by Blyth-based company Alnmaritec.
+The two ships of the Queen Elizabeth class were to each carry four PTBs made by Blyth-based company Alnmaritec.
 Each 13.1 m long PTB carries 36 passengers and two crew to operate the vessel and is davit-launched.
 To enable the craft to fit into the docking area the navigation and radar masts are fitted with Linak actuators so that they can be lowered automatically from the command console.
 The enclosed cabin is heated and there is a set of heads forward.

+Subsequently, it was reported that Prince of Wales would carry three of the new Sea-class work boats being procured for various tasks in the Royal Navy.

 Weapons systems

-Defensive weapons include the Phalanx Close-In Weapons System for anti-aircraft and anti-missile defence and Miniguns for use against fast attack craft.
+Defensive weapons include the Phalanx Close-In Weapons System for anti-aircraft and anti-missile defence and initially Miniguns for use against fast attack craft.
+In 2023, the Minigun was retired from Royal Navy service and replaced by Browning .50 caliber heavy machine guns.
 The 30mm Automated Small Calibre Guns are fitted for but not with, and not carried as of 2021.